sourcebroker/singleview/README.rst

   https://www.example.com/list/detail/title-of-single-item/

-If you would use ``ext:singleview`` then you could put single view on different page than list view but the realurl links will still look nice like below - so no ``/detail/`` part.
+If you will use ``ext:singleview`` then you can put single view on different page than list view but the realurl links will still look nice like below - so no ``/detail/`` part.

 ::